GB's Hewett beats compatriot Reid to fourth US Open

 "It's the stuff of dreams to play on a stadium court and to be holding the trophy for a fourth time," said Hewett.

-"It's not easy playing your doubles partner in a Grand Slam final and I want to congratulate you [Reid]on a great week - it's nice to see you back in a final where you belong," he added.
+"It's not easy playing your doubles partner in a Grand Slam final and I want to congratulate you [Reid] on a great week - it's nice to see you back in a final where you belong."

 Hewett and Reid have won 18 major doubles titles together but were contesting a Grand Slam final against each other for the first time.